 1. More planning & more luggage

 There’s a lot more planning involved when you travel with kids.
 What to bring, where to go… We’ve never been so stressed and overpacked as when we started this trip (tip: check out this list of things to leave at home!) and take a good travel toiletry bag and packing cubes to keep things organized.
-Even so, we don’t have a set itinerary, we still decide fairly last minute where to go next.
+We prefer that have at least one big backpack, but you need to figure out what luggage configuration for your family.
+Check out this post which compares different types of backpacks.
+But, while trying to be more organized than we ever were when traveling as a couple, we try not to have a set itinerary and keep the freedom to decide fairly last minute where to go next.

 2. Predictable is better